 The growth of our business may depend in part on our ability to acquire, in-license or use third-party proprietary rights.
 For example, our product candidates may require specific formulations to work effectively and efficiently, we may develop product candidates containing our compounds and pre-existing pharmaceutical compounds, or we may be required by the FDA or comparable foreign regulatory authorities to provide a companion diagnostic test or tests with our product candidates, any of which could require us to obtain rights to use intellectual property held by third parties.
 In addition, with respect to any patents we may co-own with third parties, we may require licenses to such co-owner's interest to such patents.
 We may be unable to acquire or in-license any compositions, methods of use, processes or other third-party intellectual property rights from third parties that we identify as necessary or important to our business operations.
 In addition, we may fail to obtain any of these licenses at a reasonable cost or on reasonable terms, if at all.
-Were that to happen, we may need to cease use of the compositions or methods covered by those third-party rights, which may netail additional costs and develop ment delays, even if we were able to develop such alternatives, which may not be feasible.
+Were that to happen, we may need to cease use of the compositions or methods covered by those third-party rights, which may need to seek to develop alternative approaches that do not infringe on those intellectual property rights, which may entail additional costs and development delays, even if we were able to develop such alternatives, which may not be feasible.
 Even if we are able to obtain a license, it may be non-exclusive, which means that our competitors may also receive access to the same technologies licensed to us.
 In that event, we may be required to expend significant time and resources to develop or license replacement technology.